adeline-jpg/Day-1-of-100/README.md

-1st day of learning how to program in python!
+1st day of learning how to code in python!

 Some things that I have known and reinforced: print ("")